 Install HJSplit in Ubuntu, elementary OS, and Linux Mint

 Extract the downloaded content and double-click on the hjsplit file.
-If nothing happens, right-click on the same file and go to ‘Permissions’ tab.
-Check the box that says ‘Allow executing file as program’.
+If nothing happens, right-click on the same file and go to the ‘Permissions’ tab.
+Check the box that says ‘Allow executing the file as a program.’